 See also: Our Comprehensive Guide to Diamond Engagement Rings

 In its raw form, white gold is typically alloyed with silver, nickel or palladium.
 The resulting colour of the metal is a dullish gray with a tinge of yellow.
 Hence, there is a need for plating it with rhodium to give it that brilliant white look.

 On the other hand, platinum being naturally white doesn’t require any plating.
-With regular wear, the metal’s sheen can fade and it takes on a dull patina.
+With regular wear, the metal’s sheen can fade slightly and it takes on a dull characteristic patina which many wearers get comfortable with.
 If you aren't comfortable with this dull worn look, we advise to bring the piece of jewellery back for occasional polishing and buffing to maintain and bring out its luster.